 Monitor your credit score to make sure you know where you stand.
 There are great free tools like Credit Karma that will help you do this.
 And research the different cards you may apply for to see the average credit range that will lead to approval.
 If you’re far below that range, you may be better off considering a different card altogether.

 There’s one other factor that could lead to a denial on a Chase card: the 5/24 rule.
 If you’ve opened more than five or more cards in the last 24 months (from any bank, not just Chase), you won’t be approved.
 The rule applies to most Chase cards, but read the guide above for a full list.

 Like the stock market or the tide, credit card bonuses fluctuate over time.
 It’s important to strike at the best moment.
 For example, Barclays is currently offering 60,000 miles on the American Airlines Aviator Red Mastercard.
 At 60,000 miles, the offer matches the highest offers we have ever seen for this card.

 Further, Citi is out with a best-ever offer on its ThankYou Premier card, offering a 60,000-point bonus after spending $4,000 in three months.
-Chase, meanwhile, is steadfast in offering 50,000-point bonuses for both the Chase Sapphire Preferred and Chase Sapphire Reserve cards.
+Chase, meanwhile, is steadfast in offering a 60,000-point bonus after spending $4,000 in the first three months for the Chase Sapphire Preferred Card and a 50,000 point bonus for the same spending requirement on Chase Sapphire Reserve cards.
 That means anytime is a good time to apply for those cards.

 It can be difficult to track the dizzying array of credit card bonuses, best-ever promotions and so on.
 We’ll do the work for you.
 Follow us on Facebook and Twitter, subscribe to our daily newsletter, or bookmark our site to follow along.